-- Company estimates subject to change and include amounts from 2018-2022 Approved Distribution Rate Order, 2019 Transmission inflationary filing, and 2020-2022 Approved Transmission Rate Order. - The forward-looking information in this presentation is based on a variety of factors and assumptions, as described in the 2019 Year End and 2020 Second Quarter financial statements and management's discussion and analysis.
+Company estimates subject to change and include amounts from 2018-2022 Approved Distribution Rate Order, 2019 Transmission inflationary filing, and 2020-2022 Transmission filing.
+Subject to change upon filing of Transmission Draft Rate Order.

+The forward-looking information in this presentation is based on a variety of factors and assumptions, as described in the 2019 Year End and 2020 First Quarter financial statements and management's discussion and analysis.

 Actual results may differ materially from those predicted by such forward-looking information.